dotnet/roslyn/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this library is limited to the resources listed above.